kedasas/rest/README.md

 Installation
 ------------

-Just clone the source in your local webserver.
+Just clone or download the source in your local webserver directory.
+Application runs in dev mode.

 Used packages
 ----------------